mpeeples2008/ArchNetSci/_book/index.md

 # Gettings Started with R{- #GettingStarted}

 In order to follow along with the code and examples in this document, you will need recent installations of both R and R-Studio on your computer.
 R and R-studio are available for Windows, MacOS, and Linux.
-This Section provides a very brief overview of how to get up and running.
+This section provides a very brief overview of how to get up and running.
 Following this, we introduce the basics of R and R-Studio to get you ready for the tutorials in the remainder of this document.
 If you follow this tutorial here we are confident you will be able to engage with the examples and code in this Online Companion.

 ## Download and Install R{- #InstallR}